 15. Bar hopping

 No more morning lectures means you can spend the evenings with friends and drinks in hand at some of Brisbane’s best bars.
-Check out the rooftop bars, awesome bars with epic views and Brisbane’s best happy hours for the perfect afternoon session.
+Check out the rooftop bars, awesome bars with epic views or follow these craft beer trails for the perfect afternoon session.

 16. Find Brisbane's best angle